Moldovan National Army: Cyber Incident Response Center

 The Cyber Incident Response Center of the National Army of the Republic of Moldova was established in early 2021 with NATO support.
 Defense Minister Victor Gaiciuc, said it "will increase the Ministry of Defence’s posture and capacity to respond to cyber threats".

 Military areas

-National Army garrisons are located in the following cities: Chisinau, Balti, Cahul and Ungheni.
+National Army garrisons are located in the following cities: Chișinău, Bălți, Cahul and Ungheni.
 A military proving ground is located in Bulboaca, Anenii Noi.
 It is the largest of its kind in the Republic of Moldova, with an area of 21 kilometers.
 There are several specialized sectors on the territory of the base, where the military carries out both daily exercises and preparations for multinational applications.
 Within the military base, training that is done includes throwing hand grenades, planting mines, chemical protection training (NBC) and providing first aid.
 Other installations are usually Military Camps (Tabăra Militară) and can be found all over the country, such as Military Camp 142 and Military Camp 123.